-Professor O'Shaughnessy is a leading specialist on French cinema.
-He has written widely in that area both in French and in English.
+Professor O'Shaughnessy is a leading specialist on cinema and politics, especially in relation to French film.
 Topics covered by his work include:

 - French cinema and colonialism

 - French cinematic responses to globalisation.

 Professor O'Shaughnessy is a member of the following groups / centres:

 Professor O'Shaughnessy has supervised or is supervising PhDs on: